Radio-frequency identification: Transportation and logistics

 Yard management, shipping and freight and distribution centers use RFID tracking.
 In the railroad industry, RFID tags mounted on locomotives and rolling stock identify the owner, identification number and type of equipment and its characteristics.
 This can be used with a database to identify the type, origin, destination, etc. of the commodities being carried.

 In commercial aviation, RFID is used to support maintenance on commercial aircraft.
-RFID tags are used to identify baggage and cargo at several airports and airlines.
+A standard for RFID baggage tags has been established by the IATA at the Passenger Services Conference in Geneva of November 2005.
+The Las Vegas McCarran International Airport and Hong Kong International Airport were among several airports to have tests conducted, concurring the presence of functional RFID baggage tags.

 Some countries are using RFID for vehicle registration and enforcement.
 RFID can help detect and retrieve stolen cars.